 Today, I flashed back to fourth grade at Valley Jr. High.
 Particularly PE, which I loathed above all things — including long division.
 Not that I have anything against PE in theory.
 In fact, objectively, I’d say it’s a very good idea.
-But as an uncoordinated, fat kid, I found it wasn’t exactly my wheelhouse.
+But as an uncoordinated fat kid, I found it wasn’t exactly my wheelhouse.
 So oftentimes I sat out citing one sprain or another.
-Honestly, I only ever participated to provide myself with a good excuse to sit out the rest of the week.
+Honestly, I only ever participated long enough to acquire the injury required to sit out the rest of the week.
 Thankfully, my tendency to faceplant with even the slightest provocation made my task an easy one.

 The best part of all that sitting out was socializing with whoever else might be out of play that day.
-On this particular day that I’m remembering, the small group of non-participaters included my cousin Misty, a very sweet girl who loved to talk.
+This particular day, the small group of non-participaters included my cousin Misty, a very sweet girl who loved to talk.
 Best of all she loved to hear me sing.
 And I liked nothing better than taking requests.
 “Ooh, Jodi,” she said.
 “Do ‘House of the Rising Sun.’
 I just love that one.”
 It so happens, I did, too.
 And I launched into a very passable rendition, if I do say so myself.

 Now the better I like a song, the louder I tend to sing it, so Misty wasn’t my only audience that day.
 As I wrapped up the final verse — the one advising mothers to guard their children from doing what I had done — I happened to meet the gaze of our PE teacher.
 Our very disapproving PE teacher.
 We’ll refer to her as Ms. No Name to protect the guilty…er innocent.
 Now she never REALLY approved of me in the first place.
 I’ve mentioned I was fat and uncoordinated, and to her way of thinking that meant I was lazy and didn’t try hard enough.
 Perhaps I didn’t.
 But I chose to focus on my other talents.
 You know, like singing the blues.
 Because if anyone can truly feel the emotion of that genre, it’s a fat fourth grader.
 And that day my small cadre of gimps, coughers, pukers and shirkers awarded me with a nice round of applause on that final note.